mkrandhawa/Shangri-La-Petition-Platform/Backend/README.md

 - **Database Connection Issues**: If you're experiencing connection issues on restricted networks like University Wi-Fi, try using mobile data or a VPN.
 - **Access Denied**: If you're receiving permission errors, make sure you're using the correct routes for your user level; admin routes require admin access.
+- **Cannot Clone**: If you're cannot clone the repository please check if you have the correct url.